Squirkey89/Gino-s-Italian-Portfolio-project/README.md

  * I tested the site for responsiveness using devtools on mobile devices, tablets, laptops and large monitors and confirm that the sites works well on all platforms.

- * I confirmed on all that the website was visible and all the elements were easy to detect and use.
+ * I confirmed that the entire website was visible and all the elements were easy to detect and use.

  * I proof read all the content to ensure it was correct and free of spelling errors.